selenide/selenide.github.io/_posts/2019-12-09-advent-calendar-statics.md

 ## What's now

-We returns the possibility to declare yout `SelenideElement`s in static fields.
+We returned the possibility to declare your `SelenideElement`s in static fields.

 But please do not abuse it.